dfgordon/sdpii/src/README.md

 As a corollary, the entire package is always synchronized under the same version number.

-## Auxiliary Memory
+## Bank Switching Background

 Since SDP II is geared toward a case where there is an Applesoft front end, we suppose a RAM disk will be utilized for swapping programs and/or variables.
-But even when a RAM disk is connected, we still have pockets of free space that add up to about 3.5K:
+The RAM disk uses auxiliary memory, but the following blocks remain available:

 * $0000 to $0200 ($80-$FF reserved)
 * $0400 to $0800 (assuming we don't need native text)
 * $0800 to $0E00
 * $BF00 to $C000 (reserved)

+There is also some bank-switched memory not used by ProDOS:

-* $D000 to $D100 (main memory, but bank switched)
+* $D000 to $D100 (bank 2)
+* $D400 to $E000 (reserved, bank 2)

-* Altogether that makes 14 pages, or 3584 bytes.
+Altogether that makes 26 (12.5) pages, or 6656 (3200) bytes, if reserved space is used (not used).

 The RAM disk is nominally 127 blocks, but only 121 are used: